 Certain loans within SaskCentral's consumer loans portfolios are treated as unsecured credit exposures due to the relatively poor collateral value provided by the underlying assets (used automobiles, home renovations, retail goods, etc.).
 Thus, as a further credit enhancement, SaskCentral has entered into an arrangement with its largest third party originator to provide a limited financial guarantee over the loans they originate.
 The guarantee is secured by a cash reserve held on deposit with SaskCentral and SaskCentral has the right to reimburse any credit losses experienced within the portfolio from the funds held in the reserve.
 The originator's guarantee is limited to the value of the cash reserve and SaskCentral has no further recourse against the originator should actual losses exceed the reserve amount.
-As at December 31, 2020 the cash reserve had a balance of \$6,813 (2019 - \$4,760) providing credit enhancement to \$443,163 (2019 - \$329,207) of SaskCentral's consumer loans.
+As at December 31, 2021 the cash reserve had a balance of \$nil (2020 - \$6,813) providing credit enhancement to \$nil (2020 - \$443,163) of SaskCentral's consumer loans.